BdennisB/AVSblog/_posts/2023-03-20-Create-a-signing-request.md

 send the csr file (new.csr) to have it signed by your internal PKI (CA).
 Make sure you tell them about the SAN names and/or one or multiple IPs.

 Once signed and you have the option make sure to download the files in base64 format.
-You will be sent, root CA including (if any) intermadiate certs
+You will be sent, root CA including (if any) intermediate certs

 To create a PEM file containing all relevant info, if needed: